Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Conclusions

 To conclude, we evaluated two families of planning strategies.
 The first comprises approximate methods that rapidly generate reasonable trajectories without feasibility guarantees, namely, they do not account for slippage effects or actuation limits.
 As a result, the responsibility of compensating for these shortcomings is shifted to the controller.
 These strategies are widely used in the literature~\cite{Laumond1998} and are typically based on simplified models.
 For instance, the Dubins model assumes a virtual unicycle with no constraints on angular velocity, allowing for discontinuous angular acceleration.
 Slightly more advanced models, such as those based on Clothoids, enforce a linear variation in curvature, better approximating car-like behavior with continuous steering dynamics.
 The second family consists of optimal control approaches, which leverage the proposed pseudo-kinematic model to compute feasible, high-quality trajectories that explicitly account for physical constraints.
 While this results in significantly more accurate and consistent plans, it comes at the cost of increased computational time.
 This can be reduced accepting less accurate function approximators based on exponential parameterizations to estimate the slippage parameters.
 The analysis in Section~\ref{sec:plan_eval} shows that Clothoid-based planners can achieve satisfactory performance but remain suboptimal compared to more sophisticated planner based on numerical optimization.
 This highlights an inherent trade-off between the level of optimality and the computational reactivity of the planner, allowing users to choose the most appropriate method based on their application's requirements.

 \paragraph{Future work}

 This research has provided valuable insights into the dynamics of tracked vehicles, laying the groundwork for future investigations.
 A first important direction for our forthcoming research is a broader experimental validation of the models across different types of vehicles and a wide range of terrains, weather conditions, and slopes.
 Such conditions are difficult to replicate in a laboratory setting and require a sophisticated and portable setup for data collection in the wild.
+To achieve this objective, we aim to implement relative visual odometry techniques as an alternative to the Motion Capture System, thereby enabling accurate motion estimation without external tracking infrastructure and enhancing the system’s autonomy by reducing dependency on external positioning equipment.

 A second research direction is the investigation of trajectory control algorithms capable of delivering high levels of performance for high-dynamics tracked vehicles.
 The experimental data we have collected align well with our theoretical findings, but were obtained using a heavy and slow platform, suitable for typical agricultural applications.
 Additionally, we are exploring new motion planning solutions that can offer a better trade-off between performance and execution time than the alternatives considered in this paper.